flatironinstitute/CaImAn/docs/source/Installation.rst

 Right now, Caiman works and is supported on the following platforms:

 - Linux on 64-bit x86 CPUs
-- MacOS on 64-bit x86 CPUs
+- MacOS on 64-bit x86 CPUs or ARM CPUs
 - Windows on 64-bit x86 CPUs

-ARM-based versions of Apple hardware work (if on a 16G model), but currently happen under x86 emulation and we cannot support them as well.
 Support for Linux on ARM (e.g. AWS Graviton) is not available (but it may work with the port of conda, if you compile Caiman yourself - we do not have binary packages and this is untested).
 If you care about this, please let us know.

-Section 4C: Installing additional packages
+Section 4B: Installing additional packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Caiman installs through the conda-forge conda channel.
 Some packages are available on multiple conda channels, and in this